mvolkmann/blog/src/dart.md

 ## Classes

-Classes defined properties to hold data, constructors to create instances, and methods to operate on the data.
+Classes define properties to hold data, constructors to create instances, and methods to operate on the data.

-Constructors are defined as methods with the same name as the class.
+A constructor is defined as a method with the same name as the class.
 For example:

 ```dart